LinkedIn Best Practices

 Here are examples of two great headlines:

-Both Chung and Sally are specific in what they do, the results they achieve and who they serve!
+Both of these headlines have the most important elements for a great LinkedIn Headline.
+They are specific in what they do, the results they achieve and who they serve!

 Here are examples of headlines that try to be different but don’t hit the mark: